SERVICE · AGENTIC WORKFLOW

 Financial services: KYC/AML onboarding review

 Agents match IDs, addresses, beneficial owners, and sanctions lists, clearing low-risk, complete applications straight through.
-Cases that hit a watchlist, have unclear documents, or originate from high-risk jurisdictions escalate to compliance with the full match results—taking onboarding review from days to same-day.
+Cases that hit a watchlist, have unclear documents, or originate from high-risk jurisdictions go to compliance with the full match results, taking onboarding review from days to same-day.

 E-commerce & retail: refunds and disputes

 Agents read the order, shipping, and complaint, then approve and reply on small-dollar cases that fit policy.
-Cases above the threshold, suspected abuse, or policy-ambiguous escalate to a support lead—so most refunds close in minutes.
+Cases above the threshold, suspected abuse, or policy-ambiguous go to a support lead, so most refunds close in minutes.

 Manufacturing: invoice three-way match

-Agents match the invoice against the PO and goods receipt (PO/MES data); when amount and quantity agree, they post automatically.
-Price variances, shortages, or over-receipts escalate to procurement and finance, shortening the month-end close and payment cycle.
+Agents match the invoice against the PO and goods receipt (PO/MES data).
+When amount and quantity agree, they post automatically.
+Price variances, shortages, or over-receipts go to procurement and finance, shortening the month-end close and payment cycle.

 Logistics: order and delivery exception triage

-Agents watch order status in your TMS/WMS and apply standard handling to exceptions—delays, stockouts, bad addresses—via reroute, notify, or reissue.
-Anomalies the rules can't resolve escalate to a dispatcher, so the floor focuses only on the genuinely hard cases.
+Agents watch order status in your TMS/WMS and apply standard handling to exceptions like delays, stockouts, and bad addresses, via reroute, notify, or reissue.
+Anomalies the rules can't resolve go to a dispatcher, so the floor focuses only on the genuinely hard cases.

 Insurance: first-pass claims review

 Agents verify policy validity, document completeness, and basic eligibility, auto-approving standard small claims at first pass.
-Large, suspected-fraud, or incomplete claims escalate to an adjuster with a review summary—speeding settlement while holding the line on risk.
+Large, suspected-fraud, or incomplete claims go to an adjuster with a review summary, speeding settlement while holding the line on risk.

 Delivery cadence